defold/doc/docs/en/tutorials/grading.md

 ---
 title: Grading shader tutorial
-brief: In this tutorial we will create a full screen post effect in Defold.
+brief: In this tutorial you will create a full screen post effect in Defold.
 ---

 # Grading tutorial